Andre0991/vilpy/README.md

 - Implement a uniform API that works well with all supported languages.
 Alternatively: avoid language-specific commands.
 - Rely on fewer external dependencies.
 - Drop support for non-lisps languages.
+- Use less magic.
+For example, in the original `lispy`, the function for evaluating the last sexp also uses `setq` when evaluating `defvars`. `vilpy` does not try to guess your intent. `vilpy` is intentionally dumber.
 - Do not load `le-clojure.clj` (or any other language-specific file), which relies on injecting dependencies to cider and will not work on some project setups (see https://github.com/abo-abo/lispy/issues/552).

 That said, `lispy` has more features, including debugging and refactoring capabilities and support more languages.
 If you want a more featureful package, go for it.